steffenkoerner/steffen.koerner.github.io/_posts/2022-01-25-reinforcement_learning.md

 distributioin.
 An example for state $$s_{1}$$ could be $$\pi(a_{1}|s_{1})= 0.3$$,  $$\pi(a_{2}|s_{1})= 0.5$$ and  $$\pi(a_{3}|s_{1})= 0.2$$.
 Where
 $$\pi(a_{1}|s_{1})$$ means the probability of selecting action $$a_1$$ in state $$s_1$$.

-## The goal of reinforcement learning
+## The Goal of Reinforcement Learning
 In the beginning we said that the goal of the agent in reinforcement learning is to maximize the expected return $$J$$.
 Let's define this in a more formal way.